TechPizzaDev/lidgren-network-gen3/README.md

 ## Lidgren.Network
-Networking library for .NET, which uses a single UDP socket to deliver an API for connecting clients to a server; reading, sending, or streaming messages.
+Networking library for .NET which uses a single UDP socket to deliver an API for connecting clients to a server,
+allowing for reading, sending, or streaming of messages.

-Depends on .NET 5 and aims to be updated for the newest runtimes.
+Depends on .NET 5 and aims to be maintained for the newest runtimes.

 ### Stability
 The current stability of this fork is low.
 There are barely any tests and it is not production ready.